helium/HIP/0053-mobile-dao.md

 | 7    | 223.25B                         | 8.25B         | 20%          | 40%                          | 10%     | 20%               | 4%      | 6%            |
 	*50B pre-mine, 66B emitted in year 1

 Please note that if the genesis period extends beyond August 1, the emissions due in the stub period are not mined.
-Further, if a given stakeholder is not filly operational on the network at any given time, the corresponding tokens are not mined.
+Further, if a given stakeholder is not fully operational on the network at any given time, the corresponding tokens are not mined.

 At the end of a given epoch, MOBILE oracles relay start balance, current balance, and total amount of MOBILE Data Credits created and relay to the L1 HNT emissions contract.
 The emissions contract subsequently distributes the determined amount of HNT as per the Protocol Score to the Mobile subDAO multi-signature wallet, the addresses of which comprise the set of oracles of the Helium Mobile Network.